Finding solutions beyond medication

 After it identifies a preprogrammed abnormal pattern of electrical activity in the brain, it delivers small shocks to suppress seizures before they actually occur.

 Unlike other neurostimulator devices, doctors can re-program and customize it to each patient without performing additional surgeries.

-While Smith and his colleagues eagerly await the FDA’s recommendations for the device, they also look forward to further exploration of an exciting finding related to neurostimulation, which was reported in the New England Journal of Medicine.
+Smith and his colleagues look forward to further exploration of an exciting finding related to neurostimulation, which was reported in the New England Journal of Medicine.